 If you don’t know which location to choose, AI is there to help.

-A tool called Teleport Flock can help you find the ideal location for your next retreat, if you have a distributed team.
-Simply enter all of the locations and Teleport Flock will calculate the best option that makes the most sense for everyone involved.
+Our tool called Location Finder can help you find the ideal location for your next retreat, if you have a distributed team.
+Simply enter all of the locations and Location Finder will calculate the best option that makes the most sense for everyone involved.

 Whichever option you choose, try to minimize the time for traveling.
 Even if someone has to travel across the globe, never have them fly for more than 24 hours.
 Jump for pricier tickets if you can avoid longer layovers – your employees will appreciate it.